I can tell you from experience – both my own experience and the experience of others with whom I have spoken over the years – get it in writing.

 If people are involved with you in business who you regard as friends, be even more sure to get it in writing.
 For if you don’t, the selective memories which cause people to “forget” commitments they have made will very often not only result in you not getting paid but will jeopardize your friendships.

 My final point applies even if you are an attorney yourself, as I am.
-If the matter is important and concerns business, and if you are in the process of getting it in writing, be sure to get legal counsel involved in connection with drafting and reviewing and revising that writing.
-Legal counsel is another set of disinterested eyes and the advice of legal counsel can be so very much worth it.
+If the matter is important and concerns business, and if you are in the process of getting it in writing, be sure to get legal counsel involved in connection with drafting and reviewing, and revising that writing.
+Legal counsel is another set of disinterested eyes and the advice of legal counsel can be very much worth it.